haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 cd com6012
 ```

-Let us make a copy of our teaching materials at this directory via
+Let us make a copy of our teaching materials at this directory via (if you have cloned it before and want to overwrite it, you can delete the cloned version via `rm -rf ScalableML`).

 ```sh
 git clone --depth 1 https://github.com/haipinglu/ScalableML